CALIFORNIA'S OWN ELIZABETH WARREN

 THE BIRTH OF AN ACTIVIST

-Destitute but determined, Liz put her reporter’s hat back on, researching economic policy in an effort to understand what forces had put her family and so many of their neighbors out of work and out of their homes.
-What she learned infuriated her, and this one-time soccer mom became a political activist.
-She received organizing training from MoveOn.org and was soon supporting MoveOn organizing councils of regular people just like her, all across the country.
+Destitute but determined, I put my reporter’s hat back on and began researching economic policy to understand what forces had put us--and so many of our neighbors--out of work and out of our homes.
+What I learned made me furious, and this one-time soccer mom became a political activist.
+I received organizing training from MoveOn.org and was soon supporting MoveOn organizing councils made up of regular people just like me, across the country.

 TAKING ON A NASTY GLOBAL TRADE DEAL.

-In 2012 a news blurb in the San Diego Union Tribune caught her eye.
+In 2012 a news blurb in the San Diego Union Tribune caught my eye.
 Negotiations for a global trade deal called the Trans-Pacific Partnership were being held in San Diego.
-A GLOBAL TRADE DEAL meeting in San Diego?
+A GLOBAL TRADE DEAL being negotiated in San Diego?
 Why wasn't anybody talking about it?

-Some digging revealed that the public, the media, and even her Congressman (Darrell Issa) were barred from witnessing the talks, which the White House had classified “secret.”
-But the biggest corporations were INSIDE, acting as “trade advisers.”
-More digging led to leaked documents shared by Public Citizen that described, to her horror, provisions included in the proposed 12-nation deal.
+Some digging revealed that the public, the media, and even my Congressman, Darrell Issa, were barred from hearing details, which the White House had classified “secret.”
+But the biggest corporations were all INSIDE the talks, acting as “trade advisers.”
+More digging led to leaked documents shared by Public Citizen online that described, to my horror, provisions included in the proposed 12-nation deal.

 Yet what I realized (and eventually convinced others) was that everything we cared about, every protection, every progressive advance, could be held hostage by this deal.
-If the TPP went through, years of hard work by many good people would be WASTED.
-The TPP as written would supersede every member country’s own laws.
-Now it was her job to convince grassroots activists and national issue-focused groups that she was right, and get them to work together to build awareness.
+If the TPP went through, years of hard work by many good people would be WASTED, because the TPP as written would supersede every signing country’s own laws.
+Now I had to convince grassroots activists and national public policy makers that I was right, and get them to work together.